alexandremattioli/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 VNF Templates and Appliances
 ============================

-Virtualized Network Functions (VNFs) refers to virtualized software applications which offers network services, for example routers, firewalls, load balancers.
+Virtualized Network Functions (VNFs) refer to virtualized software applications which offers network services, for example: routers, firewalls, load balancers, etc.

 Adding a VNF template from an URL
 -----------------------------------------------------------

-To create a VNF appliance, user needs to register a VNF template and add VNF settings.
+To create a VNF appliance, an user needs to register a VNF template and add VNF settings.

 #.
 Log in to the CloudStack UI as an administrator or end user.